Quansight-Labs/ndindex/docs/slices.md

 ```

 Therefore, negative indices are primarily a syntactic convenience that
-allows one to specify parts of an array that would otherwise need to be
+allows one to specify parts of a list that would otherwise need to be
-specified in terms of the size of the array.
+specified in terms of the size of the list.

-If an integer index is greater than or equal to the size of the array, or less
+If an integer index is greater than or equal to the size of the list, or less
-than negative the size of the array (`i >= len(a)` or `i < len(a)`), then it
+than negative the size of the list (`i >= len(a)` or `i < len(a)`), then it
 is out of bounds and will raise an `IndexError`.

 ```py